 Seoul’s four seasons are extreme to say the least.
 Winter kicks off the year in a blustery, long freeze that coats the city in ice and snow.
 The air is dry, and temperatures are unforgiving, so if you book flights to Seoul during the cold spell between December and February, be sure to pack layers – and lots of them.
-Spring warms up a bit, happily welcoming the sun and leaving behind the frigid marathon.
-Summer sun scorches the sidewalks (and skin, so bring SPF!) and temperatures can rise up over 35 degrees Celsius.
-Autumn boasts bright fall foliage and more tolerable temperatures, and has long been known as the prettiest time to travel to Seoul.
+Spring warms up a bit, happily welcoming the sun and leaving behind the freezing temperatures.
+Summer sun scorches the sidewalks (and skin, so bring SPF!) and temperatures can rise up over 35 degrees.
+Autumn boasts bright foliage and more tolerable temperatures, and has long been known as the prettiest time to travel to Seoul.

 Getting around Korea

 Taxis are pretty much the way to go when you travel to Seoul, even though some drivers seem to be roller coaster operators.
 Regular taxis are easy for short trips around the city, especially because they are cheaper than the bus, and if you’re travelling with a few other people, it makes sense.
 Deluxe taxis (mobeom) are black with a yellow stripe.
 Very few drivers speak English, but there are easy-to-use interpretations services that help you connect with them.
 The system works by speaking to an interpreter through a phone in English, who then talks to the driver in Korean.

 Subways are fast and cheap as well, as are buses.
 Most of them run from very early in the morning to midnight, and some even later.
 Route maps are available in English, although drivers mostly speak Korean.

 Korea insider information

 Where should I go in Seoul?